BartOtten/routex/docs/COMPARISON.md

 integration and configuration of the `Cldr` and `Gettext` libraries.
 Depending on your project this might require additional setup besides Cldr Routes itself.

+The monolitic approach, in contrast to Routex, in combination with it's maintenance of the author of Cldr ensures the seamless integration with the Cldr ecosystem.

 **Routex**, on the other hand, is designed as an standalone, extensible framework.
 As a result Routex has no hard dependency on other libraries.
 However, enabled extensions may used other libraries (such as Gettext for